NiteshCodes7/CropWise/README.md

 CropWise is a web application designed to help farmers and agricultural professionals manage crops efficiently.
 This repository contains the frontend codebase built with modern web technologies.

+**CropWise supports multiple languages, making it accessible to users from diverse regions.**

 ## Features

 - User authentication and profile management